WordPress Based Sites

 For basic website stuff that other people are likely to have to maintain I use WordPress.
 A third of the world’s websites use WordPress.
 It’s easy for others to learn how to use once I set it up.

 My band website is a good example of a simple WordPress site built to showcase music.
 It has all of the basic things implemented.
 It also has a grip of features that are deployed but not being utilized.
 I had originally envisioned other band members helping me with the website but that was a pipe dream.
-Whoever will be actually doing the website promotion might want to take a look at how the back end is set up as it’s probably the most extreme example on one end of the spectrum.
+If you’re interested in combining website design with event promotion you can message me for a look at how the back end is set up as it’s probably my portfolio’s most extreme example of a group managed event site.

 Checkered Hat is on the other end of the spectrum of complications.
 It’s simple, looks good on all screens and ranks really well in search.
 Checkered Hat also has another component listed in the non-WordPress section.

 I built a dropshipping store using WordPress, Woo-commerce, and Shopmaster.
 It’s completely automatic, sorta… If I had time to actually play with product descriptions and promote it, the site would actually be completely functional.
 It’s got sort of a home depot warehouse kind of feel.

 Source Passive is also built on WordPress.
 The site is more marketing-focused than the other sites.
 The site is smooth and pretty but keyword ranking and marketing tools are the focus.
 If you play with it you’ll be prompted to get notifications and join a mailing list.
 The lists and notifications are automated to promote whatever gets posted.

 Sleeping Stagehands is the most feature-rich of the WordPress sites I’ve built.
 It’s Yelp, Facebook, Reddit, and a dozen other sites rolled in one and oriented towards stagehands.
 It has a few users and a few articles.
 It also has a store that resells stuff off the first store.